 Are you risking a £2,500 fine by driving while wearing illegal and dangerous sunglasses?
-Find out how to check the legality of your sunglasses using the official category chart.
+Here motoring journalist and expert Pete Barden explains how to check the legality of your sunglasses using the official category chart.
+Also explained is why it matters and how driving in the wrong type of sunglasses can cause safety issues for drivers and other road users.

 Sunglasses that were perfect for your holiday could be putting you at serious risk of causing an accident — and breaking the law.